aave/aip/content/aips/a8b4294c4b1f-AIP-ADD-OP-TO-AAVE-V3.md

 ## Proposal's technical implementation

-This asset listing will be executed via Aave's cross-chain governance module, described here [https://github.com/bgd-labs/aave-v3-crosschain-listing-template](https://github.com/bgd-labs/aave-v3-crosschain-listing-template).
-The listing of miMATIC via cross-chain is one of the examples included there, together with tests.
+This asset listing will be executed via Aave's cross-chain governance module, described here https://github.com/bgd-labs/aave-v3-crosschain-listing-template.

-Proposal Payload on Polygon: [https://polygonscan.com/address/0x83fba23163662149b33dbc05cf1312df6dcba72b#code](https://polygonscan.com/address/0x83fba23163662149b33dbc05cf1312df6dcba72b#code)
+Proposal Payload on Optimism: TBA

-BGD Labs has provided support on the technical aspects of the listing.
+BGD Labs has provided support on the technical aspects of the listing and Certora has reviewed the proposal's payload.